27 pointsby c4207 months ago11 comments

 Honestly, I think these techlord LOTR fans identify with the heroes, and lack the insight to realize they'd actually be the villains.
 They're totally Sarumans raping the forest to build an Orc army to conquer the world.

-• defrost3 days ago
+• defrost7 months ago

 The official video for the Laibach cover of Sympathy for the Devil comes to mind.